Discontinuation of a client or patient information system

 A client or patient information system may be discontinued when systems are integrated, for example.
 The client and patient data in the system to be discontinued can be archived in Kanta as legacy data.

 The data controller is responsible for the retention of old client and patient data.
-When these are stored in Kanta as legacy data, responsibility for document storage is transferred to Kela.
+When these are stored in Kanta as legacy data (also called old data), responsibility for document storage is transferred to Kela.
 The data controller’s other duties remain unchanged.
 Once the old documents have been archived, they can be deleted from the source system.

 Legacy client data and legacy patient data are archived in Kanta as follows: